slacka/WoeUSB/README.md

 Windows Vista, Windows 7, Window 8, Windows 10.
 All languages and any version (home, pro...) and Windows PE are supported.

+Supported bootmodes:

+* Legacy/MBR-style/IBM PC compatible bootmode
+* Native UEFI booting is supported for Windows 7 and later images(with a limitation of only FAT filesystem can be used as target filesystem)

 ## Installation
 Following is the instructions to install WinUSB if your Linux distro's packaged version is not available or too old.